Dice

 Pass the gravy, I’ll make it fit.

-other spellings: big biscuits, skillet biscuits, farmhouse biscuits, cat-heads, and cathead-style biscuits
+variations: big biscuits, skillet biscuits, farmhouse biscuits, cat-heads, cathead-style biscuits

 ★ They’re called "cathead" because they’re about the size of a cat’s head - not because there’s cat in them!
 Expect them big, soft, and filling. ★